-We may make investments through wholly-owned subsidiaries.
-The term "subsidiary" includes entities that engage in investment activities in securities or other assets that are primarily controlled by the Fund.
+We may make investments through wholly-owned or primarily controlled subsidiaries.
+The term "subsidiary" includes entities wholly-owned by the Fund and entities that engage in investment activities in securities or other assets that are primarily controlled by the Fund.
 Such subsidiaries are expected to be organized as corporations or limited liability companies and will not be registered under the 1940 Act.
 These subsidiaries may be formed to obtain favorable tax benefits or to obtain financing on favorable terms due to their bankruptcy-remote characteristics.
 The Fund complies with the provisions of the 1940 Act governing investment policies on an aggregate basis with its subsidiaries.
 Our Board has oversight responsibility for our investment activities, including our investment in any subsidiary, and our role as sole shareholder of any subsidiary.
-To the extent applicable to the investment activities of a subsidiary, the subsidiary will follow the same compliance policies and procedures as the Fund.
-We would "look through" any such subsidiary to determine compliance with our investment policies and would generally expect to consolidate any such wholly-owned subsidiary for purposes of our financial statements and compliance with the 1940 Act.
-In addition, borrowings of wholly-owned subsidiaries are considered the Fund's borrowings for purposes of complying with the asset coverage requirements under the 1940 Act.
+To the extent applicable to the investment activities of a subsidiary will follow the same compliance policies and procedures as the Fund.
+We would "look through" any such subsidiary to determine compliance with our investment policies and would generally expect to consolidate any such subsidiary for purposes of our financial statements and compliance with the 1940 Act.
+We will ensure any such subsidiary complies with Sections 17 and 57 of the 1940 Act and will identify the subsidiary's custodian, if any exists.
+In addition, borrowings of such subsidiaries are considered the Fund's borrowings for purposes of complying with the asset coverage requirements under the 1940 Act.